NoFussComputing/ansible_role_glpi/docs/projects/nfc_glpi/config_from_code.md

     ```

+=== "TicketTemplate"

+    This config file covers all parts of a ticket template. with this template you can create and update an existing ticket template.

+    !!! warning
+        Assosiated Items do not get updated or removed.
+They will be added if they don't exist.
+No checks are done for more assosiated items then are specified in the template.

+    ``` json title="example.json" linenums="1"

+    {
+      "api_path": "TicketTemplate",
+      "entities_id": "",
+      "body": {
+        // JSON from API Query
+      },
+      "_TicketTemplateMandatoryField": [

+        // JSON from API Query path TicketTemplate/{ticket_template_id}/TicketTemplateMandatoryField ],
+      "_TicketTemplatePredefinedField": [

+        // JSON from API Query path TicketTemplate/{ticket_template_id}/TicketTemplatePredefinedField

+      ],
+      "_TicketTemplateHiddenField": [

+        // JSON from API Query path TicketTemplate/{ticket_template_id}/TicketTemplateHiddenField

+      ]
+    }

+    ```

+    Sub-items to the ticket are `TicketTemplateMandatoryField`, `TicketTemplatePredefinedField` and `TicketTemplateHiddenField` and are at json path `._{sub-item}`.
+These items are a **list of dicts** and can contain the `id` of the item, however it is ignored as the update is base off of `tickettemplates_id`, `num` for all and `tickettemplates_id`, `num` and `value` for `num=13` which is an assosiated item.
+With the exception of the latter, all of these values will be updated if they exist.

 With the config files structured as per the examples, within your playbook(s), load the json files in a list of json objects using variable `glpi_config_as_code_json`